microsoft/industry/telco/referenceImplementation/readme.md

-# Azure for Telco industry User-Guide
+# Azure for Telco industry User Guide

-This user guide explains the Azure for Telco reference implementation, what it is, what it does, how organizations within the telecommunication industry can use it to run their carieer-grade workloads on a sustainable, scalable, and reliable Azure architecture.
+This user guide explains the Azure for Telco reference implementation, what it is, what it does, how organizations within the telecommunication industry can use it to run their carrier-grade workloads on a sustainable, scalable, and reliable Azure architecture.

-## Table of content
+## Table of Contents

 - [What is Azure for Telco industry reference implementation?](#what-is-azure-for-telco-reference-implementation)
 - [Pricing](#pricing)